-The Drapers Arms in London is well known amongst consumers and those in the trade as one of the finest pubs for food in the city.
+The Drapers Arms in London is well known among consumers and those in the trade as one of the finest pubs for food in the city.

 Desserts include chocolate brownie with whipped cream, biscuit and candied hazelnuts; passion fruit posset with shortbread; and caramelised pineapple sponge with lime and coconut cream.